High voltage applications require more rigorous design parameters than your average PCB.

 When does safety require specific spacing rules?

 Not every PCB design has the same rigorous rules on spacing that a high-voltage PCB design needs.
-In general, if the normal operating voltage of your product meets or exceeds 30 VAC or 60 VDC, then you should be very diligent about spacing rules in your board design.
+In general, if the normal operating voltage of your product meets or exceeds 30 VAC or 60 VDC, then you should be very diligent about spacing rules in your circuit board design.
 If you have a high-density board, especially with high voltages, you need to be even more concerned.
 The high density makes spacing much trickier, and even more important for protection.

-Spacing is more important in high voltage designs because the voltage across your board makes it much easier for an arc to occur between two conductive elements on your PCB.
+Spacing is more important in high voltage designs because the voltage across your circuit board components makes it much easier for an arc to occur between two conductive elements on your PCB.
 Any arc that does occur poses a significantly higher risk to both the product and your users.
 To help mitigate that risk, there are standards for two primary spacing measurements in your PCB design, clearance, and creepage.

 What is clearance?